New Bingo Sites

-Ever since bingo went online new mutant forms of bingo have been appearing, as bingo sites strive to keep their players entertained.
+Ever since bingo went online new mutant forms of bingo have been appearing, as bingo sites strive to keep their players entertained with new bingo games.
 A few bingo variants are genuinely different from the ancestral game but most of them just take an existing form of bingo and dress it up with extra prizes in some way or another.

 - A Game of Numbers

 - Same Game, Extra Prizes

 - Bejeweled Bingo

 - Coronation Street Bingo